New products, standards buoy Islamic trade finance business

 Global banks have been ending correspondent relationships in response to consolidation, low profits and concerns over tougher anti-money laundering rules, a policy known as “de-risking”.

-This is encouraging specialised firms to step in and fill the void, including an Islamic trade finance fund managed by London-based Rasmala Investment Bank.
+This is encouraging specialized firms to step in and fill the void, including an Islamic trade finance fund managed by London-based Rasmala Investment Bank.

 The fund, launched in 2014, now has over $250 million in assets, up from $100 million in September and it could reach $500 million by year-end, Rasmala said.